Where to stay in Chamonix – The 7 best towns in the valley

 Are you still undecided if Chamonix is a good place for a mountain trip?

-Les Praz & Les Bois
+Les Praz & Les Bois – The chalet area

 Pros

-- high-end accommodation options,
+- high-end chalet options,

-- next to the Flégère ski area,
+- next to the Flégère alpine station,

 - beautiful views of the Mont-Blanc mountain range.